NxBlaze/odin-rock-paper-scissors/README.md

 | **3** | :heavy_check_mark: |        :x:         | :heavy_check_mark: | :heavy_minus_sign: |        :x:         |
 | **4** |        :x:         | :heavy_check_mark: |        :x:         | :heavy_check_mark: | :heavy_minus_sign: |

-Now, if we difference between player's choices we can se 'our' player wins if result is positive **and** odd or negative **and** even.
+Now, if we get the difference between player's choices we can se 'our' player wins if result is positive **and** odd or negative **and** even.

     player1 - player2